FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 In the full path deployment scenario, i.e., `K=N+1`, FC-BGP and BGPsec have the same path protection rate.
 However, in the partial path deployment scenario, i.e., `K<N-L-1`, FC-BGP can protect more paths than BGPsec.

-So, the conclusion can be drawn that FC-BGP provides strictly more security benefits than BGPsec in partial/incremental deployment.
+The conclusion can be drawn that FC-BGP provides strictly more security benefits than BGPsec in partial/incremental deployment.

+Under full deployment, FC-BGP and BGPsec achieve comparable security benefits as both are capable of preserving the authenticity and immutability of the AS_PATH attribute within BGP UPDATE messages.
+From a security guarantee perspective, FC-BGP establishes a cryptographic commitment and propagates this commitment across the entire network.
+Through this mechanism, each BGP router can verify that it has received routes from the preceding AS and has forwarded them to the subsequent AS in the path.
+This approach ensures security through modular pathlets, which are incrementally validated and aggregated to construct a fully authenticated end-to-end routing path.
+In contrast, BGPsec does not incorporate such a commitment-based framework, relying instead on cryptographic path validation at each AS hop without modular decomposition of path security.

 ### ASPA